Master of Legal Studies and Graduate Certificate in Legal Studies

 - Applicants with non-U.S. degrees must have earned a minimum of 3.0 on a 4.0 scale or other equivalent to a ‘B’ average.
 If you have completed previous graduate coursework, you must have earned a minimum of 3.3 out of a possible 4.0 GPA or other equivalent to a ‘B+’ average.

-Additionally, interest students must include the following in their applications:
+Additionally, interested students must include the following in their applications:

 - A personal statement of 3–4 pages summarizing the applicant’s qualifications for and interest in the program, along with career objective